World feel upside down? Lost in the fog? Painted yourself into a corner?

 You know the drill.
 Tedious.
 Overblown.
 Dry.
 Even super fiery Doritos go stale over time.
 So do fiesty marketing slogans.

 I sometimes feel the pull to do it too.
 I do.
 They sound so fancy and driven.
 Like the suggested magic might just work.
-But magic is as magic does,
+But magic is as magic does, y’all.
+It’s a puff of smoke and an empty wallet.
+Those fancy marketing devices are created to make you look.

 They don’t create the change.
 YOU do.